shdown/luastatus/libhackyfix/README.txt

   * system(): only used in implementation of os.execute().
     - we replace this Lua function in luastatus.

+  * rand() and srand(): only used in implementation of math.random() and math.randomseed(), and only in Lua 5.1, 5.2 and 5.3.
+    - we replace this Lua function in luastatus.

   * dlerror(): used internally!

   * getenv(): used internally!
 And also in implementation of os.getenv().